 After submitting the application, the applicant should send official transcripts from all colleges and universities attended.
 If applicable, the TOEFL test scores should be sent directly from ETS (Institution Code: 4682).
 Official test scores and transcripts must be received by the deadline set by the SDSU Graduate Admissions Office at the address shown below:

 5500 Campanile Drive

-San Diego, CA 92182-8225
+San Diego, CA 92182-8225, USA

-Conditional Admission to the MS program
+Conditional Admission to the MS Program

-- If the applicant needs more than 15 units of prerequisites to remediate because their degree is outside of the CCEE majors, the applicant will not be considered for admission.
-However, prospective applicants with non-CCEE degrees are encouraged to contact the program's graduate advisor to define a plan to take courses even before applying to the MS program (to bring down the list of deficiences to a maximum of 15 units).
+If the applicant needs more than 15 units of prerequisites to remediate because their degree is outside of the CCEE majors, the applicant will not be considered for admission.
+However, prospective applicants with non-CCEE degrees are encouraged to contact the program's graduate advisor to define a plan to take courses even before applying to the MS program (to bring down the list of deficiencies to a maximum of 15 units).

-Class schedules for the current and upcoming semesters are posted here: https://sunspot.sdsu.edu/schedule/search
+Class schedules for the current and upcoming semesters are posted here: https://sunspot.sdsu.edu/schedule/

 Please note the following:

-Engineering Scholarships: Please visit the University’s Financial Aid and Scholarships website for more information on the various scholarship and financial aid opportunities available.
+- Engineering Scholarships: Please visit the University’s Financial Aid and Scholarships website for more information on the various scholarship and financial aid opportunities available.
 Scholarships are awarded based on various criteria including academic excellence, career plans, membership in organizations, financial need, and city/area of origin.
 There are thousands of dollars in scholarships available for you to consider.
 We encourage you to apply!